 Methods.
-We develop a flexible and robust hierarchical Bayesian model that couples the interior structure of exoplanets to the observed properties of close-in giant planets.
-We apply the model to 314 hot Jupiters and infer the internal luminosity distribution for each planet and study at the population level (i) the mass-luminosity-radius distribution and as a function of equilibrium temperature the distributions of the (ii) heating efficiency, (iii) internal temperature, and the (iv) pressure of the radiative-convective-boundary (RCB).
+We developed a flexible and robust hierarchical Bayesian model that couples the interior structure of exoplanets to the observed properties of close-in giant planets.
+We applied the model to 314 hot Jupiters and inferred the internal luminosity distribution for each planet and studied at the population level (i) the mass-luminosity-radius distribution and as a function of equilibrium temperature the distributions of the (ii) heating efficiency, (iii) internal temperature, and the (iv) pressure of the radiative-convective-boundary (RCB).

 Results.
 We find that hot Jupiters tend to have high internal luminosity with $10^4 L_J$ for the largest planets.
-As a result, we show that all the inflated planets have hot interiors with internal temperature ranging from 200 K up to 800 K for the most irradiated ones.
+As a result, we show that all the inflated planets have hot interiors with an internal temperature ranging from 200 up to 800 K for the most irradiated ones.
 This has important consequences on the cooling rate and we find that the RCB is located at low pressures between 3 and 100 bar.
-Assuming that the ultimate source of the extra heating is the irradiation from the host star, we also illustrate that the heating efficiency increases with increasing equilibrium temperature, reaches a maximum of 2.5% at ~1860 K, beyond which the efficiency decreases, in agreement with previous results.
-We discuss our findings in the context of the proposed heating mechanisms and illustrate that ohmic dissipation, advection of potential temperature, and thermal tides are in agreement with certain trends inferred from our analysis and thus all three models can explain aspects of the observations.
+Assuming that the ultimate source of the extra heating is the irradiation from the host star, we also illustrate that the heating efficiency increases with increasing equilibrium temperature and reaches a maximum of 2.5% at ~1860 K, beyond which the efficiency decreases, which is in agreement with previous results.
+We discuss our findings in the context of the proposed heating mechanisms and illustrate that ohmic dissipation, the advection of potential temperature, and thermal tides are in agreement with certain trends inferred from our analysis and thus all three models can explain various aspects of the observations.

 Conclusions.
-We provide new insights on the interior structure of hot Jupiters and show that with our current knowledge it is still challenging to firmly identify the universal mechanism driving the inflated radii.
+We provide new insights on the interior structure of hot Jupiters and show that with our current knowledge, it is still challenging to firmly identify the universal mechanism driving the inflated radii.

-Key words.
-Stars: planetary systems - Planets and satellites: formation - Planets and satellites: interiors
+Key words. planets and satellites: gaseous planets - planets and satellites: interiors - planets and satellites: physical evolution